The Top New Zealand Events & Festivals in 2022© Ripe Festival - Andy Woods

 New Zealand Food and Wine Festivals

-Treat yourself (and your stomach) to one of the foodie festivals in New Zealand in 2022.
-Make it a part of your foodie getaway by also following the advice in The Foodie Guide to New Zealand.
+Treat yourself (and your stomach) to one of the foodie festivals in New Zealand.
+Make it a part of your foodie getaway by also following the advice in The Food Guide to New Zealand.

-Sample the best wine and food from the Central Otago region at Ripe – The Wanaka Wine and Food Festival (19 March at Glendhu Bay, Wanaka).
+Sample the best wine and food from the Central Otago region at Ripe – The Wanaka Wine and Food Festival (21 March 2026 at Glendhu Bay, Wanaka).
 The event’s high country station venue on the shores of Lake Wanaka makes for a stunning setting to enjoy local wines and artisan delights.
-The festival is single-use and waste-free too, with tickets including reusable cups to take home, vendors using reusable plates and more – all of which are outlined along with the eclectic vendor lineup on the Ripe website.
+The festival is single-use and waste-free too, with tickets including reusable cups to take home, vendors using reusable plates and more.
+In between, check out theย 25 Best Things to Do in Wanaka.

 NZPocketGuide.com© NZPocketGuide.com